Sooryavanshi: Plot

-Surya catches Bilal, who confesses that he undertook the bombings as an act of vengeance for his family being killed in communal riots and shoots himself to death.
-Later, John is apprehended in Bangkok post a long chase between him and Surya, who learns that the bombs were being made by another member of the sleeper cell.
+Surya catches Bilal, who confesses that he undertook the bombings as revenge for his family being killed in 1993 Riots and shoots himself to death.
+Omar Hafiz after learning of Bilal's death now sends his younger son Raza giving a Sri Lankan Passport to exact revenge of Bilal's Death and also finish unfinished business.
+Later, John is apprehended in Bangkok after a long chase between him and Surya, who learns that the bombs were being made by another member of the sleeper cell.
 Usmani and John are arrested; Surya plans to pretend to torture Usmani's daughters to make him confess.
 Usmani finally reveals that Riyaaz will meet him at his aide Rafique's residence.
-A suicidal bomb planted there kills Usmani, whose elder daughter helps in identifying the bombmaker Mukhtar Ansari, who is hiding in Shivgarh.
+A suicidal bomb planted there kills Usmani, whose elder daughter helps in identifying the bombmaker Vivek a.k.a.
+Mukhtar Ansari who also the son of Omar Hafiz right hand, who is hiding in Shivgad.
 Surya sends Inspector Sangram "Simmba" Bhalerao to arrest him.

 Simmba tells Surya that 7 bombs are to be planted at 7 locations in Mumbai.
-Riyaaz escapes, and it is revealed that the ATS's headquarters would also be bombed.
-Surya and his team enlist NSG's help to safely extradite the bombs via helicopters and the bombings get botched.
-However, Riyaaz and his team use Ria as a suicide bomber to attack the ATS headquarters keeping Surya, Simmba and the other cops as hostages.
-Surya's friend DCP Bajirao Singham arrives and they defuse the bomb wrapped around Ria while killing all the terrorists.
-They capture Mukhtar, Riyaaz and his younger brother Raza who taunt Singham, Simmba, and Surya that they have been in India as sleeper cells for many years, carrying several attacks in Mumbai, and that the police cannot harm them.
-An enraged Singham, Simmba, and Surya shoot them to death, thus bringing peace in Mumbai.
+Riyaaz escapes with help of Raza and it is revealed that the ATS's headquarters would also be bombed.
+Surya and his team enlist NSG's and Indian Air Force Choppers help to safely extradite the bombs via helicopters and the bombings get botched.
+However, Riyaaz and his team use Riya as a suicide bomber to attack the ATS headquarters keeping Surya, Simmba and the other cops as hostages.
+Surya's friend DCP Bajirao Singham arrives and they defuse the bomb wrapped around Ria, while killing all the terrorists.
+They capture Mukhtar, Riyaaz and his younger brother Raza, with Singham warning Omar that he will take him out.
+Upon being cornered for arrest, the brothers taunt Singham, Simmba and Surya that they have been in India as sleeper cells for many years, carrying out several attacks in Mumbai, and that the police cannot harm them.
+Enraged, Singham, Simmba and Surya shoot them to death, thus bringing peace to Mumbai.